 - Truck accident injuries: Truck accidents are among the most severe car crashes.
 If you’ve been injured in one, you may be entitled to compensation for medical bills, lost wages, pain and suffering, and other damages.

 - Tailgating accidents: Tailgating is defined as following closely behind another vehicle.
 It’s considered a form of aggressive driving prohibited under state law.

 - Deadly defective vehicle accidents: Deadly defects occur when a manufacturer fails to test or inspect its products correctly.
 Some harmful defects include faulty brakes, steering systems, tires, and engines.

 - Tire blowout accidents: Tire blowouts are hazardous events that can lead to loss of control of a vehicle.
 They often occur at high speeds, causing severe injury or death.

 - High winds accidents: High winds pose a danger to motorists because they can cause sudden gusts of wind that can knock over cars and injure people.

 - Motorcycle accidents: Motorcycles are popular with young adults, but they have their own set of dangers.
 Riders must be careful not to ride too close to other vehicles or pedestrians.

-- Manufacturer defect accidents: Manufacturers are responsible for ensuring that all of their products meet safety standards.
+- Manufacturer defect accidents: Manufacturers are responsible for ensuring all of their products meet safety standards.
 When a product does not comply with those standards, it is called a “defective” product.
-If you were injured due to a defective product, you might be able to file a lawsuit against the company that manufactured the product.
+If you were injured due to a defective product, you could file a lawsuit against the company that manufactured the product.